Explorer¶

 Impact of Time Widget on Refresh Frequency

-The following two situations of the Time Widget affect refresh frequency:
+The following two situations of the time widget affect refresh frequency:

 - Selected time range exceeds 1 hour

-- Selected time range is absolute time
+- Selected time range is an absolute time

 Note: All Explorers share one refresh configuration.